gamemachine/tachyon-networking/README.md

 The system configures two channels automatically channel 1 being ordered and channel 2 unordered.
 And you can add more but they need to be added before bind/connect.
 Because they are per address, on the server side we lazily create channels as we see receives from new addresses.

 ## Fragmentation
 Fragments are individually reliable.
-Each one is sent as a separate sequenced message.
+Each one is sent as a separate sequenced message and tagged with a group id.
+When the other side gets all of the fragments in the group we re assemble the message and deliver it.
 So larger messages work fairly well, just not too large where you start chewing up too much of the receive window.

 ## Ordered vs Unordered
-The difference here is pretty simple and as you would expect.
-Ordered messages are only delivered in order.
+Both ordered and unordered are reliable.

+Ordered messages are only delivered in order but there are exceptions.
+If we get a NONE from the other side we know it's gone, so we mark it as received unblocking other messages waiting on it.
+If a message falls out of the receive window it's just no longer considered period.

 Unordered are delivered as soon as they arrive.
-Both are reliable.

 ## Connection management
-Connections are an awkward term to use with udp.
-Because even though they aren't connected like TCP is, the udp api does have a notion of connection.
-So defining connection as something more with application level features really just makes it all more confusing.

-So to make things clear Tachyon connections mirror udp connections.
+Tachyon connections mirror udp connections, the only identifying information is the ip address.

 And then we add an Identity abstraction that can be linked to a connection.
 An identity is an integer id and session id created by the application.
 You set an id/session pair on the server, and you tell the client what they are out of band say via https.
 If configured to use identities the client will automatically attempt to link it's identity after connect.
 If the client ip changes it needs to request to be linked again.
 The server when it links first removes any addresses previously linked.
 With identities enabled regular messages are blocked on both ends until identity is established.

 ## Concurrency